-Dr Les Gillon is based at the University of Central Lancashire (UCLan), where he is Principle Lecturer for Research in the School of Journalism Media and Performance.
-He is also Director of UCLan Recordings Group, a label that supports innovative and original music, co-director of MusicResearch@uclan, a member of the Preston Jazz and Improvisation Festival Committee and the Steering Group of the UCLan Arts and Wellbeing Network.
+Dr Les Gillon is based at the University of Central Lancashire (UCLan), where he is a Research Degree Tutor and Associate Director of The Creative Practices Research Academy.
+He is also Director of UCLan Recordings Group, a label that supports innovative and original music, and co-director of MusicResearch@uclan, He chairs the Preston Jazz and Improvisation Festival Committee and the School of Arts and Media PGR Committee.

 Les Gillon (2017) The Uses of Reason in the Evaluation of Artworks: Commentaries on the Turner Prize, Palgrave Macmillan